Baystation12/Baystation12-Lore/Hephaistos Prosthetics.md

 Ares is actually not exactly purposed for combat in general, not as much as for absolute, complete integration into the host body.
 Ares is the first and one of very, very few to completely alleviate issues like possibility of rejection by the body, accustoming to using a new limb, or need of any auxilliary implantations or augments.

-Ares has even managed to come so far in this regard as to possess the feature that draws many martial arts professionals, surgeons, mercenaries, and other people that rely on high-precision motor-skills.
+Ares has even managed to come so far in this regard as to possess the feature that draws many martial arts professionals, surgeons, mercenaries, and other people that rely on high-precision motor skills.
 Ares has the unique ability to preserve muscle memory to a large extent, requiring a brief re-learning period of about a fortnight or even less.
-After this, it feels entirely natural to the user ++subjectively++, in motion, response, strength, physiology, nerve perception, and any other regard.
+After this, it feels entirely natural to the user subjectively, in motion, response, strength, physiology, nerve perception, and any other regard.

 Of course, a superb production as this one is among the most complicated to perform on a client; the entire process of application takes approximately two months on average, and for some time the person is rendered without any prosthetic, which may pose a large issue for some.
 Furthermore, even though there is no maintenance cost, repair is lengthy and expensive, as is the fabrication.
 However, to most clients requesting Ares, having the hope of having their arm back again, to use it just like they used to, having waited for this opportunity for years, it is a small price to pay.